Travel Writing Tips:

 Then one day in your fifth year (!) you were standing on the deck of a ship looking around you.
 Everyone was shooting with a DSLR.
 Teenagers, retirees, and everyone in between had a better camera than you had.
 That little point-and-shoot seemed pretty pathetic that day, didn’t it?

 Even a non-techie like you can learn to use it.
 These days it doesn’t have to be a big DSLR (although they’re still superior) and it doesn’t need to be the most expensive camera out there.
-There are mirrorless cameras that also produce magazine quality images.
+Many mirrorless cameras also produce magazine quality images.

 Either way, ditch the point and shoot.
 And don’t try and substitute a smart phone.
 For most print magazines, they’re still not good enough.
 Smartphone photos may be good enough for Facebook and many websites, but for print you need a camera with a high quality lens.